xbenitogranell/xbenitogranell.github.io/_pages/publications.md

 ## Diatom ecology and biogeography
-I study diatoms at species and community level to investigate long-term ecosystem variability and biogeographic patterns.
+I study diatoms at different **levels of biological organization** to investigate long-term ecosystem variability and biogeographic patterns.
 At species level, I’m interested in how local and regional environmental factors dictate single-species distributions.
 At community level, I study assembly mechanisms (niche- and dispersal-based processes) to anticipate ecosystem response to environmental changes.

 * **Benito.
 X.**, Luethje, M., Carrevedo M.L., Velez, M.I., Escobar, J., Tapia, P. Steinitz-Kannan, M. & Fritz, S.C.
 Tropical South American Diatom Database: a tool for studying the macroecology of microorganisms. _Diatom Research_. <a href="10.1080/0269249X.2022.2078429">DOI</a>.